Services producer price index overview

 The services producer price index is a business cycle indicator which provides information on the development of prices for numerous service industries.
 This information is used for the analysis of inflation and its sources, but also for the deflation of value measures in the service sector.

 This article presents services producer prices for all uses (B2All indicators), i.e. services consumed by private consumers, by business consumers and others.
-However, the bulk of the service industries covered by the indicator are those which are, as a matter of fact, mainly demanded by businesses (B2B indicator), they include for example freight transport, legal and accounting services, advertising and market research (see below).
+However, the bulk of the service industries covered by the indicator are those which are, as a matter of fact, mainly demanded by businesses (B2B indicator, including also transaction with the Government/State, i.e. B2G), they include for example freight transport, legal and accounting services, advertising and market research (see below).

-With few exceptions service producer prices develop in a relatively steady manner.
-Figure 2 provides an overview of prices for various transport and communication services.
-The main exceptions from the overall stable upward trends are telecommunication services which – like many technology related activities – have displayed a continuous downward trend for all years for which data are available.
-For sea and costal water transport producer prices underwent a rather special development with a pronounced fall between the last quarter of 2008 and the second quarter of 2009, possibly reflecting over-capacities at the beginning of the crisis, and an equally steep upturn on the following periods.
-Despite their relative small share in the total STS service aggregate (3.9 %) the steep decline in sea and costal water transport prices (by 38 percentage points) is one of the main reason behind the drop in the prices of the STS service aggregates (Figure 2).
+Figure 2 provides an overview of prices for various transport services.
+In general, transport services show a relatively steady increasing trend, especially for road transport and warehousing and transport support services.
+Air transport is also on a long term increase but with a clear period pattern of price increases in the second and third quarter and regular price reductions in the fourth quarter.
+For sea and coastal water transport, producer prices underwent a rather special development with a pronounced fall between the last quarter of 2008 and the second quarter of 2009, possibly reflecting over-capacities at the beginning of the crisis, and an equally steep upturn on the following periods.
+Despite their relatively small share in the total STS service aggregate, the steep decline in sea and coastal water transport prices (by 34 percentage points) is one of the main reasons behind the drop in the prices of the STS service aggregates.

 - Producer prices are calculated without VAT and similar taxes since they do not count as revenues from the point of view of the producer.
 Consumer prices include such taxes since the consumer has to pay them.